OrdinaryMagician/SWWMZ/WEAPONS.md

 Secondary fire drops kamikaze miniclones, they carry no weapons and blow up when getting close enough to a target.

+Be advised, these Malcoms don't make rhymes or ask for big macs.
+They're the real deal.

 #### Gravity Gun, replaces Pulsegun

 Signature weapon of the Znv Ultra Suite.
 In this incarnation, it really